Help

 - Assign it to a different strategy.

-How do I revoke Structure’s access to a CEX or DEX?
+How do I revoke Structure’s access to a venue account?

-Section titled “How do I revoke Structure’s access to a CEX or DEX?”From Structure’s side:
+Section titled “How do I revoke Structure’s access to a venue account?”From Structure’s side:

 - Remove or disconnect the trading account in the app.